lewisc64/aoe2ai/RULES.md

 auto balance wood and food every 30 seconds
 ```
 ## auto expand town size
-Automatically expands the town size based on if a building is meant to be built but there are no villagers to build it.
+Automatically expands town size heuristically based on the number of buildings.
-Can be used in conjunction with town size attacks modifying only sn-maximum-town-size.
-Upon activation it will shrink the town size to a minimum once and expand from there.
+Can be used in conjunction with town size attacks modifying only sn-maximum-town-size above the maximum supplied.

 Affects the following sn's:
  - sn-maximum-town-size